 Latasha Cooper is always on the go.

-She works a full-time job and two PRN jobs, driving from her home in St. James Parish, Louisiana, to Baton Rouge or New Orleans each day for work.
+Working a full-time job and two PRN jobs, she drives from her home in St. James Parish to Baton Rouge or New Orleans daily.

 When she’s off the clock, she’s busy taking care of and spending time with her three kids.

-And for the last five years, she’s been advancing her nursing career, progressing from an LPN to an RN and earning a B.S. in Nursing.
-That progression included completing UL Lafayette's RN to BSN online program, designed for working RNs with an associate degree or diploma.
+And for the last five years, she’s been advancing her nursing career, moving from LPN to RN and earning a B.S. in Nursing.
+That progression involved completing UL Lafayette's RN to BSN online program, designed for working RNs with an associate degree or diploma.

 From LPN to RN